AlisherMirmanov/Pairs-Trading-on-Crypto-Spots/README.md

-# Pairs-Trading-on-Crypto-Spots
-Re-implementation of a popular statistical arbitrage trading technique called pairs trading  strategy on the cryptocurency market
+## Project:
-## Project: Implementation of Pairs Trading Strategy for Crypto Currency Market
+Implementation of Pairs Trading Strategy for Crypto Currency Market
 ## Project Describtion:
  This research serves as a re-implementation of a popular statistical arbitrage trading technique called pairs trading strategy on the cryptocurency market.
 Mostly it follows the trading strategy described in [1] and [2].Like in [2], we